Tacotakedown/Ouroboros-Jets-EFB/README.md

 i will not be adding build scripts for the sim in this repo ever, cope ig

 ## contributing
-don't its a mess, wait till its in the ejet repo
+don't, it's a mess, wait till it's in the ejet repo